What Is A Procedural Tv Show

 In Conclusion: The Enduring Power of the Formula

 Procedural TV shows, despite their formulaic nature, continue to be a staple of television programming.
 Their predictable structure, satisfying resolutions, and ability to tackle a wide range of topics make them a comforting and engaging viewing experience for millions of people around the world.
-While they may not always be the most groundbreaking or innovative shows, they offer a reliable and enjoyable form of entertainment that is likely to remain popular for years to come.
+But while they may not always be the most interesting or innovative shows, they offer a reliable and enjoyable form of entertainment that is likely to remain popular for years to come.
 The ongoing evolution of the genre, with increased serialization, diversity, and social commentary, ensures that procedurals will continue to adapt and resonate with audiences.